lthole/Ethos-Status-widget/README.md

 There is a debug mode so that source and threshold values can be checked.

 Currently localization is supported for CS, ES, DE, FR, and IT.
-Thanks to @petasto, @Luznatural, @Wolepo, @bsongis and @mgsanna for the translations.
+Thanks to @pstasek, @Luznatural, @Wolepo, @bsongis and @mgsanna for the translations.
 Please contact me if you can assist with translation to another language.
 The localization files are located in the tri-status/i18n folder.

 ### Installation
 Just copy the unzipped 'tri-status' folder to the ‘scripts’ folder on your SD card oe eMMC drive, then reboot your radio.
 The widget will appear as 'Tri-Status' in the 'Create widget' drop-down list when adding a widget.
 Assign your source, then check how your colours and labels need to be assigned under State 1,2 and 3 to give the correct indications.